-- May 19-Priority Enrollment Begins for Continuing and Readmitted Undergraduates, By Appointment

-- July 21-Priority Enrollment Begins for New Students

-- July 22-Enrollment Begins for New Students Who Attend

-Orientation

-- August 4-Enrollment Begins for New Students Who Do Not

-Attend Orientation

-- August 11-Wait List Appointment; sign up for courses with wait list (applies only to classes with wait listing through MyUCSC)

-- September 25-Registration Fees Due

-- October 6†-Enrollment Deadline

-- October 11-Permission Numbers Required

-- October 22-Add/Drop/Swap Ends
+- May 18-Priority Enrollment Begins for Continuing and Readmitted Undergraduates, By Appointment - June 18-Enrollment Begins for New Graduate Students - August 10-Wait List Appointment and Enrollment Continues; sign up for courses with wait list (applies only to classes with wait listing through MyUCSC) - September 17-Registration Fees Due - September 28†-Undergraduate Enrollment Deadline - October 3-Permission Numbers Required - October 14-Add/Drop/Swap Ends - October 14-Grade Option Deadline - October 15-November 4-Withdraw from a Class - October 15-November 4-Add by Petition Period assessed a \$50 late registration fee .

-- October 22-Grade Option Deadline - October 23-November 12-Withdraw from a Class - October 23-November 12-Add by Petition Period - If payment is not received by the cashier by 4:00 P.M., you will be assessed a \$50 late registration fee . - † You must be enrolled in at least one course or a \$50 late fee is assessed.
+^{} If payment is not received by the cashier by 4:00 P.M., you will be

+† You must be enrolled in at least one course or a \$50 late fee is assessed.

-Fall 2014 Registration Fees
+Fall 2015 Registration Fees